All Episodes

 Really?

-Now, having said that, and I'm going to present, hopefully, some of that evidence in a form that radio can accommodate, but you really need to see this in terms of the visuals and the documentation, so we're going to put it all up on the web in the next several days.
+Now, having said that, and I'm going to present, hopefully, some of that evidence in a form that radio can accommodate, but you really need to see this in terms of the visuals and the documentation.

 Actually, it's probably going to take us a couple of weeks to put it all up there because there is so much.

-And our schedule is so hectic and there are meetings on both coasts that I have to be in attendance for.
+And there are meetings on both coasts that I have to be in attendance for.

 Other things are being pursued in parallel with this particular part of the campaign.

-Well, I've got to stop you here, Richard.
+All right, well, I've got to stop you here, Richard.

-And in a previous program, you said that NASA was shooting straight Was really a good agency, told the truth up until a certain point.
+And in a previous program, you said that NASA was shooting straight, was really a good agency, told the truth up until a certain point.

 And now you've said you think they've lied since the beginning.